[ad_1]

 2. Given an eigenvalue of an operator T, the geometric multiplicity of is

-by denition the dimension of Ker(I?T).
+by denition the dimension of Ker(IT).
 And the algebraic multiplicity

 of is dened as follows: